 Structural Options In Your New Home

-Other structural options include sliding door walls and master sitting rooms.
+Other structural options include stacking sliding doors and sitting rooms.
 A bedroom can become a den, and 1/2 baths can be full baths.
-The most difficult changes to make after market are plumbing options.
-Choosing structural changes need a lot of thought.
+The most difficult changes to make aftermarket are plumbing options.
+Choosing structural options needs a lot of thought.